Raizaroar/Cybersecurity-Portafolio-Raiza/README.md

 ## About Me

+I'm an enthusiastic cybersecurity analyst with a unique background in the healthcare sector and solid experience in network traffic analysis.
+My career began in dentistry, where I developed precision, documentation skills, and a deep commitment to ethical standards—qualities that now reinforce my work in cybersecurity.

-Cybersecurity Analyst specializing in  **Network Traffic**.
-This repository showcases practical labs, security tools, and real-world projects developed during my professional transition into cybersecurity.
+This portfolio showcases hands-on labs, security tools, and real-world projects developed during my transition into the cybersecurity field.
+I specialize in analyzing network behavior, investigating threats using SIEM platforms such as Splunk, and creating scripts in Python, Bash, and PowerShell to automate detection and response.

 Skills & Technologies